hchulkim/replication-template/README.md

 This repository is my template for reproducible data analysis workflow.
 It employs tools from Snakemake, shell script, miniconda, etc. I intend to update it as I learn more efficient workflow.

+## Motivation

+Why do we need these tools?
+When you start writing huge and complicated projects, it is easy to get lost.
+This means you are more prone to making mistake in your data analysis.
+This could be very fatal to your work.
+Also, when your project becomes complicated, it is very likely that you do many redundant works that will cost you time.
+Thus, having reproducible data workflow allows us to avoid this and make your project credible and efficient.

 ## Tool setup